Bryan Reynolds Player Props: Pirates vs. Mets

 Bryan Reynolds At The Plate

-- In 33.7% of his games this season, Reynolds has driven in at least one run.
-In 12 of those games (11.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.

-- He has scored in 45 of 104 games this year, and more than once 11 times.
+- He has scored in 46 games this year, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.